 Often the first sign of a leak is damp or mould growth, but older properties can be naturally damp, particularly in basement areas converted to habitable rooms.

-Sudden arrival of damp maybe an indication of a leak.
+The sudden arrival of damp may be an indication of a leak.

 UK Leak Detection’s damp investigation uses advanced technologies and our extensive knowledge to find what is the cause and nature of a damp problem.

 Correct diagnosis is essential, without identifying if it is damp or a leak, how can you deal with it?

 As part of a damp investigation, samples are taken of surface salts (efflorescence) to find if the ‘damp’ is in fact a chlorinated leak from pipework or a sewer, drain or waste pipe.

 Where a chlorinated leak is discovered, we can find its source.